Houston Cougars men's basketball: Team goal: NCAA tournament (2007–10)

-Joining The American (2013–23)
+Joining the American (2013–23)

 Beginning with the 2013–14 season, Houston joined the newly created American Athletic Conference following the Big East realignment.

 In March 2014, Dickey stepped down as head coach because of "private family matters".
-In four seasons with Houston, Dickey amassed a 64–62 record with no NCAA Tournament appearances or conference titles.
+In four seasons with Houston, Dickey amassed a 64–62 record with no NCAA tournament appearances or conference titles.

 On April 3, 2014, Houston hired Kelvin Sampson as the new Cougars head coach.
 Sampson had just become eligible to be a college coach again after receiving a five-year show cause penalty in 2008 for sanctions against him during his time as Indiana head coach.
 In 2014–15, Sampson's first season, Houston struggled again, finishing with a 13–19 record and 4–14 in the AAC.

 The 2015–16 team led a resurgence, finishing 22–10 overall, 12–6 in conference, but lost in the AAC tournament and in the first round of the NIT.

 In 2017–18, the Cougars compiled a 27–8 overall record, reaching the finals of the AAC tournament and winning a game in the NCAA tournament for the first time since 1984.

 In 2018–19, the Cougars' success continued as they set a program record for wins with a 33–4 mark.
 They were AAC regular-season champions but fell in the finals of the conference tournament.
 They proceeded to the NCAA tournament, where they reached the Sweet Sixteen for the first time in 35 years.

 In 2020–21, the Cougars were ranked as high as No. 5 in the nation.
-After winning the AAC Tournament, the Cougars were awarded a #2 seed in the NCAA Tournament.
+After winning the AAC Tournament, the Cougars were awarded a #2 seed in the NCAA tournament.
 UH defeated Cleveland State, Rutgers, Syracuse and Oregon State to achieve their first Final Four appearance since 1984.
 They would lose to eventual national champions Baylor in the Final Four.

 During the 2021–22 season, the Cougars won the AAC regular season championship with a 15–3 conference record.
 They then defeated Cincinnati, Tulane and Memphis to win the conference tournament.
 With the conference championship, an overall record of 29–5 and ranked No. 15 in the nation, Houston received a #5 seed in the NCAA tournament.
 In the tournament, UH defeated UAB, Illinois and Arizona before losing to Villanova in the Elite Eight.

-Going into the 2022–2023 season, UH has a 108–53 regular season conference record along with having won or shared the AAC regular season title in three of the last four seasons, and have finished no worse than third since the 2014–15 season.
+In 2022–23, the Cougars' last season in the AAC, the team reached the number one ranking in the AP Poll, marking the first time they had held the top spot since 1983.